syalunin/quantum-vortices/README.md

 - Feature 3

 ### Prerequisites
-- Python 3.x
+- Intel Fortran and C++ compilers
-- Dependencies (list of libraries)
+- Dependencies (GLFW, OpenGL, Intel MKL, Arpack)

 ## Usage
 To build the project, run the 'make' command in the root directory.
 This will generate the executables.